Unboxed-Software/solana-course/content/durable-nonces.md

 });
 ```

 You will see this instruction as the first instruction in any durable transaction.
-But that doesn't mean that you only have to use as the first instruction of a durable transaction.
-You can always call this function, and it will automatically invalidate any durable transaction tied to it's previous nonce value.
+But that doesn't mean that you only have to use it as the first instruction of a durable transaction.
+You can always call this function, and it will automatically invalidate any durable transaction tied to its previous nonce value.

 ### `nonceWithdraw`